 To reduce potential for excessive turbulent flow which can cause downstream erosion, the design must incorporate baffles or rocks, where the culvert does not have a natural stream bed.
 The design of this feature must reduce the exiting flow to that of the receiving water.

-shallFreeboard must be provided as described in Figure 4: Overland flow graph on page 191.
+The secondary flowpath must be designed with adequate freeboard.

 Fish passage

-Fish passage through culverts must always be maintained or provided.
+Fish passage through culverts must always be maintained or provided as set out in the MfE's ‘National Policy Statement for Freshwater Management 2020’ (January 2024) and subsequently the Regional Plan.
 This can be achieved by ensuring that the invert level is set below the stream bed level and the outlet is flooded at all times.
 The Regional Council must be consulted to determine ecological value of the waterway.
 In some cases, fish barriers will be desired because of their ability to prevent migration of pest fish.

 The culvert design must align with New Zealand fish passage guidelines for structures up to 4 metres, NIWA 2018.

-Note: it may be a requirement of the Regional Council that construction must avoid spring and early summer.
+Note: it may be a requirement of the Regional Council that construction avoid spring and early summer.

 If a waterway is reduced, the velocity along the banks at normal flow should be maintained at less than 0.3m/s to allow for passage of indigenous fish and trout.

 Where multi-barrel circular culverts are to be used for wide channels that have low flows but occasional high flow events, the inlet should be designed to favour one barrel to carry the low flow in direct line of the stream with the other barrel(s) off set.
 The number of barrels should be limited to ensure that the general stream profile is not unduly disturbed.
-To achieve this it is expected that the overall distance to the outside collars of the barrels would not exceed the naturally available stream channel.
+To achieve this, it is expected that the overall distance to the outside collars of the barrels would not exceed the naturally available stream channel.

 Continuous fish passage to offline constructed wetlands is not required where it limits the ability to manage system hydraulics to optimise water quality treatment.
 However, provision must be made for fish passage either through the wetland or via a baseflow.